Pennsylvania Federal Criminal Defense Lawyer

 Important Things You Should Know About Federal Criminal Cases in Pennsylvania

 How Do I Know If I Am Under Federal Investigation in Pennsylvania?

 Most, but not all, federal criminal cases come announced.
 Rarely will the federal government just show up with an arrest warrant and take you into custody, at least not in federal white-collar cases.
 More common is the investigative approach whereby federal agents will attempt to interview you (or affiliates of yours), or you will be made aware of an investigation by hearing about a grand jury subpoena, a target letter, or similar notices from one of the U.S. Attorneys’ Offices in Pennsylvania.
-Pennsylvania licensed federal criminal defense attorney Nick Oberheiden knows that time is of the essence when it comes to not getting entangled into a federal case.
-The earlier you contact Nick at 866-Hire-Nick and the more time he has available to strategize, intervene, and oppose the investigation, the higher and better the chances that you will actually not end up being dragged into a criminal case.
+Pennsylvania federal criminal defense attorney Nick Oberheiden, duly licensed, knows that time is of the essence when it comes to not getting entangled into a federal case.
+The earlier you contact Nick at 855-791-1595 and the more time he has available to strategize, intervene, and oppose the investigation, the higher and better the chances that you will actually not end up being dragged into a criminal case.

 What Should I Do If FBI Agents Come to My Business?